kaushalkumar08/prescripto/README.md

-# Prescripto - An E-commerce Doctor Appointment Application
+# Prescripto - An E-commerce Doctor Appointment Web Application
 Prescripto is a web application designed to streamline appointment management and enhance user experience in healthcare.
 This full-stack project integrates modern technologies to deliver secure, efficient, and responsive functionality for managing prescriptions.

 ## Features